-Each year, MEC partners with the American Geosciences Institute’s Earth Science Week (ESW) to provide educational resources across the globe at www.EarthSciWeek.org and with a material to be included in the ESW Toolkit.
+Each year, MEC partners with the American Geosciences Institute’s Earth Science Week (ESW) to provide educational resources across the globe at www.EarthSciWeek.org and in the ESW Toolkit.
 Participation in this initiative affords MEC the opportunity to reach a vast number of educators with education resources and to provide outreach materials to SME members and others interested in sharing the importance of mining and minerals to everyday life.

 2017 Theme: “Earth and Human Activity”

-MEC’s new “What’s In My Toothpaste?” game with glossy game board, is part of the AGI Earth Science Week Toolkits, along with the “A Paste With A Taste” calendar activity adapted with permission from Women in Mining.
+MEC’s new “What’s In My Toothpaste?” game, with glossy game board, is part of the AGI Earth Science Week Toolkit, along with the “A Paste With A Taste” calendar activity adapted with permission from Women in Mining.
 Click the image of the game board to download a sample PDF of the “What’s in My Toothpaste?”
 Game.

 2016 Theme: “Our Shared Geoheritage”

 Explore how mining has contributed to “Our Shared Geoheritage” with examples of how exploration for natural resources has shaped our world through these MEC resources:

 The colorful MEC Mining and Money Catcher is a fun, interactive that students can fold and play with as they learn about the interrelated history of mining and the money we use every day.

 The MEC page from the 2017 AGI Earth Science Week Calendar is a Density Activity adapted with permission from the Nevada Mining Association.
 The greater density of gold allows it to be separated from sediment in gold panning.

 The rolling, responsive MEC Mining and Money Timeline above illustrates mining and money milestones from 1785 through the present, including the interrelated locations of the United States Mint.